 - Arrive at leks before daybreak.
 A vehicle stopping once it is light can disturb the birds.
 Stay in your vehicle and watch quietly through binoculars and telescopes.
 Get the flask of coffee from the boot before your vigil.
 Don't start the engine until after lekking has wound down, usually about two hours after dawn.
 Alternatively, consider watching a lek in the evening.

 - Keep to footpaths, especially between May and August, when there may be nesting females and young birds present.

 - Keep dogs under control (on a lead) when close to black grouse habitat and do not bring dogs into the field when you are watching grouse.

 Watching the capercaillie

-- Capercaillies are less disturbed by vehicles than by walkers; if you have vehicular access to a forest, remain inside with the engine switched off and observe birds quietly until they have moved back into the forest.
+- Capercaillies are less disturbed by vehicles than by walkers; if you have vehicular access to a forest during autumn, remain inside with the engine switched off and observe birds quietly until they have moved back into the forest.

-- Use well-defined tracks and paths, to which birds will often come in search of grit.
+- Use well-defined tracks and paths, to which birds will often come in search of grit, to drink from puddles and dry-off.
 Do not wander in heather and blaeberry/bilberry, especially between May and August when nesting hens and young birds may be present.
-Flushing them can split up broods, exposing them to predators, or cause birds to fly into fences.
+Flushing them can split up broods, exposing them to predators, or cause birds to fly into unmarked deer fences.
 Every year, deer fences kill an estimated quarter of juvenile capercaillies.